 “As the indispensable Despina, Soprano Jennifer Aylmer steals every scene she’s in, especially when Despina is passing herself off as a doctor or lawyer.
 Ms. Aylmer has terrific comic chops and a voice to match.
-It’s hard to imagine this role being done better . . . ” (as Despina in Così fan tutte with Opera Theater of St. Louis)
+It’s hard to imagine this role being done better . . . ” -KDHX.com (as Despina in Così fan tutte with Opera Theater of St. Louis)

 Ms. Aylmer made her debut with the Metropolitan Opera in the 2005-2006 season as Bella in the world premiere of Tobias Picker’s An American Tragedy.
 Other highlights in the opera arena include leading roles in Handel’s Orlando, Don Pasquale, Die Zauberflöte, Le nozze di Figaro, Der Rosenkavalier, Handel’s Flavio, Street Scene, Falstaff, The Turn of the Screw, Rigoletto and A Streetcar Named Desire with such companies as New York City Opera, Minnesota Opera, Orlando Opera, Utah Opera, the Aspen Festival, Opera Theater of St. Louis, Kentucky Opera, Berkshire Opera and Austin Lyric Opera.
 As a member of the Houston Grand Opera studio, she created the role of Amy in the world premiere of Mark Adamo’s Little Women.